EULAR Awards: Stene Prize

-The national organisations of people with arthritis/rheumatism invite all people with RMDs in their countries to participate in the competition by writing and submitting an essay on the topic of the year.
+The National PARE Organisations invite people with RMDs in their respective countries to participate in the competition by writing and submitting an essay on the topic of the year.
 Essays may be written in any national language and should not exceed two typewritten pages.
-Persons who are professionally connected with rheumatology are excluded from the competition.
+Employees of the National PARE Organisations, National HPR Organisations, or other scientific societies are excluded.

 The best entry from each country will be submitted for the final decision made by the jury elected by the PARE Standing Committee.